resources

 Indicators of onboarding success include:

-• Employee feedback surveys — periodic employee satisfaction surveys can reveal the ongoing health of your employee experience.
+• Employee feedback surveys: Periodic employee satisfaction surveys can reveal the ongoing health of your employee experience.

-• Retention rates and threshold — examine the length of time employees stay at your organization.
+• Retention rates and threshold: Examine the length of time employees stay at your organization.

-• Time to productivity — how long does it take for a new hire to start contributing to their team or the company overall?
+• Time to productivity: How long does it take for a new hire to start contributing to their team or the company overall?

-• Exit interviews — ask employees who stay less than a year how their onboarding could have better prepared them.
+• Exit interviews: Ask employees who stay less than a year how their onboarding could have better prepared them.

-• Performance metrics — track new employee progress to assess whether they are achieving onboarding milestones, such as completing compliance training.
+• Performance metrics: Track new employee progress to assess whether they are achieving onboarding milestones, such as completing compliance training.

 Of course, the best way to understand what works and what doesn’t is to ask.
 Be sure to survey new hires specifically regarding their onboarding experience immediately following orientation and periodically thereafter.
 And don’t be afraid to host focus groups so employees can voice their perspectives more thoroughly.

-The Advantages of Using Onboarding Technology
+The Advantages of Using Technology for Onboarding New Employees

 When onboarding practices fall short, you can lose new hires before they have an opportunity to make meaningful contributions to your business — and your organization can rack up serious turnover costs.